Ted Williams (media personality): Recognition and response

 Doral Chenoweth, a videographer for the Columbus Dispatch in Columbus, Ohio, recorded an interview with Williams, and posted the interview on the newspaper's website on January 3, 2011.
 Recorded during a period when Williams was homeless, Williams was shown standing next to traffic, holding a cardboard sign with a handwritten advertisement of his voice and a request for donations.
 In the recording, Chenoweth asked Williams to demonstrate his voice.
-The video showed a disheveled Williams gratefully receiving a donation and improvising an accomplished radio station promo.
+The video showed a disheveled Williams gratefully receiving a donation and improvising a polished radio station promo.
 The video concluded with a short interview where Williams elaborated on his education and the problems that led to his homelessness.

 The video was reposted to YouTube where it received significant attention.
 At the same time, Williams' story garnered attention on social news websites with users pledging money, clothes, and job offers.

 On January 5, 2011, Williams appeared on local radio programs and was interviewed by The Early Show on CBS.

 He was interviewed on Today, January 6, doing the lead-in voice-over, revealing that he was to have an interview to do voice-overs for Kraft Foods.
 On January 10, a fundraiser website, TedWilliamsYourVoice, was set up to support Williams.

 Subsequently, Williams received several job offers.
 On January 5, 2011, the Cleveland Cavaliers NBA basketball team offered him a job and a home.
 The offer called for Williams to do full-time voice-over work with the Cavaliers and Quicken Loans Arena.
 Williams responded, "That's the best deal ever!"
 On January 7, 2011, Williams was officially hired by MSNBC to provide voice-overs for the network.
 Williams was also hired to be the voice behind Kraft Foods' new TV campaign, which launched on ESPN during the 2011 Kraft Fight Hunger Bowl on January 9.

 Williams said he had remained sober since mid-2008, but started drinking again after the media attention.
 On January 12, 2011, after a lengthy one-on-one talk with TV psychologist "Dr. Phil" McGraw, Williams admitted to drinking alcohol heavily again and agreed to go to Origins Recovery Center, a drug rehab facility in Texas arranged by McGraw.
 He had also made the commitment to attend alcohol rehabilitation courses.
 Williams checked himself out of the rehab facility after 12 days.